konflux-ci/architecture/ADR/0004-component-image-location.md

 #### Short-term

 ##### Setup
-* Configure the a pre-configured Quay.io API token for repo/org management, also known as the OAuth Access token.
+* Configure a pre-configured Quay.io API token for repo/org management, also known as the OAuth Access token.
 From a security perspective, this would be treated as a typical service account token belonging to AppStudio.
 This token would be shortlived and rotated *as frequently as practically possible*  .

 ##### When a user creates a Component